apache/apisix/docs/en/latest/plugins/hmac-auth.md

 X-HMAC-DIGEST: base64(hmac-sha(<body>))
 ```

 When there is no request body, the `X-HMAC-DIGEST` header can be omitted.
-If you want to send request with this header whether the body is empty or not, you can set `X-HMAC-DIGEST` value to the hmac-sha of empty string.
+If you want to send a request with this header when the body is missing, you can set `X-HMAC-DIGEST` value to the hmac-sha of empty string.

+**Note:** The plugin will load the request body to memory to calculate the digest of the request body, which wight cause high memory consumption with large bodies.
+You can limit the max allowed body size by the configuration of `max_req_body`(default=512KB), request body larger than that will be rejected.

 ### Use the generated signature to try the request